 White Plains, NY 10605

 This course meets the criteria for 13.5 contact hours (1.35 CEUs).

 Approved provider by the NY Board of Physical Therapy for 16.2 contact hours.
 Approval #1808-03 by the NJ State Board of Physical Therapy Examiners for 13.5 CEC's Physical Therapy License Number____________ Application has been made to the OK Board of Medical Licensure and Supervision for Physical Therapy.

 Approved provider of continuing education by the American Occupational Therapy Association #3043 - 13.5 Contact Hours (1.35 CEUs) - Intermediate Level.
 Occupational Therapy Process: assessment, intervention.

 The assignment of AOTA CEUs does not imply endorsement of specific course content, products or clinical procedures by AOTA.

-Education Resources, Inc. is approved by the the Board of Certification to offer 13.5 continuing education units for Certified Athletic Trainers.
+Education Resources, Inc. is approved by the Board of Certification to offer 13.5 continuing education units for Certified Athletic Trainers.

 NBCOT professional development provider-13.5 PDUs